alinush/alinush.github.io/_includes/refs.md

 [^BCG93]: **Asynchronous secure computation**, by Ben-Or, Michael and Canetti, Ran and Goldreich, Oded, *in Proceedings of the Twenty-Fifth Annual ACM Symposium on Theory of Computing*, 1993, [[URL]](https://doi.org/10.1145/167088.167109)

+[^BCHO22]: **Gemini: Elastic SNARKs for Diverse Environments**, by Bootle, Jonathan and Chiesa, Alessandro and Hu, Yuncong and Orrú, Michele, *in Advances in Cryptology -- EUROCRYPT 2022*, 2022

 [^BCHO22e]: **Gemini: Elastic SNARKs for Diverse Environments**, by Jonathan Bootle and Alessandro Chiesa and Yuncong Hu and Michele Orrù, *in Cryptology ePrint Archive, Report 2022/420*, 2022, [[URL]](https://ia.cr/2022/420)

 [^BCIplus12e]: **Succinct Non-Interactive Arguments via Linear Interactive Proofs**, by Nir Bitansky and Alessandro Chiesa and Yuval Ishai and Rafail Ostrovsky and Omer Paneth, *in Cryptology {ePrint} Archive, Paper 2012/718*, 2012, [[URL]](https://eprint.iacr.org/2012/718)